acanda/eclipse-pmd/README.md

 Where possible, eclipse-pmd offers quick fixes that automatically fix the problems.
 These quick fixes can be used to fix a single problem or all occurrences in your entire code base.

 ## How to get started
-You need Eclipse 3.7 or later and Java 7 or later to run eclipse-pmd.
+You need Eclipse 4.4 Luna or later and Java 8 or later to run eclipse-pmd.
 Please follow the instructions on [how to get started with eclipse-pmd](http://acanda.github.io/eclipse-pmd/getting-started.html) on the website.

 ## How to build and install eclipse-pmd
 Building eclipse-pmd is fairly easy.
 Please note, however, that building eclipse-pmd is not required if you are only interested in using it, since there is a pre-built version available in the Eclipse Marketplace.